nii-yamagishilab/tacotron2/README.md

 by conditioning WaveNet on Mel spectrogram predictions,” in Proc.
 ICASSP
 , 2018, pp. 4779–4783

+This implementation is inspired from the following pioneers.
 - https://github.com/keithito/tacotron
 - https://github.com/Rayhane-mamah/Tacotron-2

+Thank for outstanding papers and implementations.

 ## Licence